cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 * `flavor_id`
 * `external_network_name`

-to fit your specific openstack installation.
+...to fit your specific openstack installation.

 Notice that the `resources_prefix` parameter is set to "cloudify" so that all resources provisioned during this guide are prefixed for easy identification.